 NEIL BROMHALL / SCIENCE PHOTO LIBRARY NEIL BROMHALL / SCIENCE PHOTO LIBRARY

-Timelapse footage of the growth of the roots of a French bean (Phaseolus vulgaris) seedling below the soil.
+Timelapse footage of a French bean (Phaseolus vulgaris) germinating below the soil.
 The bean first sprouts a young root called a radicle, which heads downwards in the direction of the pull of gravity (positive gravitropism).
-Once this is established, it sends out side roots covered in fine hairs, which greatly increase the surface area through which it can absorb water and nutrients from the soil.
-See clip K003 7746 for the initial germination of this bean.
+The young shoot, called a hypocotyl, heads upwards for the surface in the direction against gravity (negative gravitropism).
+See clip K003 7745 for the further development of the bean.
 Mastered from originals at frame size 4288x2848.
 This clip has been cropped to 16:9.
-A full frame 4:3 version is availabe as reference number K003 7745.
+A full frame 4:3 version is availabe as reference number K003 7746.

 Model release not required.
 Property release not required.